MiDataInt/mdi-desktop-app/docs/options/mdi-directories.md

 ## {{page.title}}

-You must provide file path(s) that tell the app where to place and find your MDI installation.
+You must provide file path(s) that tell the Desktop where to place and find your MDI installation.
 In local mode, these directories should be on your desktop or laptop computer.
 In a remote mode, they should be on the HPC server.